SPKcoding/A3_Epoch_ESVP/README.md

 - (optional) Teleport vehicles out of safezones at server restart to:
 	* (optional) a given distance from the respective safezone
 	* (optional) a static parking place (you can use your own map addition and define as many parking lots you want)
 * (optional) Restricted vehicle´s access in safezones (only the owner(s) can enter the vehicle)
 * (optional) Restricted vehicle´s gear-access in safezones (only the owner(s) can access the vehicle´s inventory)
+* (optional) Unlock teleported vehicles
 * (optional) Prevent spawning of antagonists (UAV, Sappers, Snakes, Cultists) in safezones
 * If using the serverside "vehicle teleporting WITHOUT Parking Place" - function:
 	* the vehicles get teleported to a random position within the given radius out of the safezones
 * If using the serverside "vehicle teleporting WITH Parking Place" - function, it will works like this:
 	* server restarts, vehicles in safezones will be teleported to a parking place
 	* vehicles which are present at the parking place are getting teleported to a random location on the map, new vehicles (in safezones) are ported to the parking place
 * If the respective safezone contains water, ships are treated like this:
 	* if ships are located at water surface, they gets teleported close to the safezone´s shore at given radius
 	* if ships are located at terrain surface because of lifting or simliar, they gets ported random at the maps shore
 * If not using "vehicle teleporting" - function, remaining vehicles in safezones are indestructible after restart
 * If you only want to use the vehicle teleport functions, let the missionfile untouched and only use the serverside pbo and ofcourse customize the settings
 <br/>

 ___